 Once you have consumed your recovery drink, keep a bottle full of water handy.
 Keep drinking throughout the day.
 You have a lot of fluids to replace.
 Keep drinking regularly.

-Do you need a recovery run the following day?
+Do you need a recovery run the day after an ultra marathon training long run?
 Some people swear by it and it’s part of the routine.
 Normally I can’t face it.
 I will take the dogs for a walk but I generally don’t do a recovery run.
 There’s lots of reasons for it – it gets the blood pumping which flushes to toxins.
 It can be argued that a cycle or a walk will do the same.
 It’s up to you.
 I have spent a couple of years doing recovery runs the following day of between 3-5 miles.
 Now I tend to rest the following day.
 There are those that question if a recovery run is actually beneficial – how can running be recovering?
 It is important to keep moving though.